Hélder Costa: Leeds United

 On 7 July 2020, Costa joined Leeds outright on a four-year contract.
 Days later, Leeds earned promotion to the Premier League as EFL champions.
 Costa made his Premier League debut for Leeds in the first match of the season against reigning champions Liverpool on 12 September 2020, assisting Mateusz Klich's goal in a 4–3 defeat away from home and scored a brace a week later in Leeds's first home league win of the season, a 4–3 victory over Fulham.

+On 6 October 2023, Costa departed Leeds by mutual consent.

+Valencia (loan)

 On 31 August 2021, Costa joined La Liga side Valencia on loan for the 2021–22 season.

+Al-Ittihad (loan)

-In August 2022, Costa joined Saudi Arabian club Al-Ittihad on loan for the duration of the 2022-23 season.
+In August 2022, Costa joined Saudi Pro League club Al-Ittihad on loan for the duration of the 2022–23 season.
+Costa reunited with former Wolverhampton Wanderers manager Nuno Espírito Santo.

-Al-Ittihad

-In August 2022, Costa signed a loan deal with Al-Ittihad for the duration of the 2022–23 season.
 Costa scored his first goal for Al-Ittihad against Al Taawoun on 26 December 2022.

+Estoril

+On 30 July 2024, Costa successfully completed his medical at Estoril.
+On August 1, the deal was made official, with Costa on a one year contract.

+Yunnan Yukun

+On 23 January 2025, Costa joined Chinese Super League side Yunnan Yukun.